 Updated re-entry vocabulary and an innovative approach that opens students’ hearts and minds to the transformative opportunity re-entry offers?

-High quality materials that are being used by study abroad programs and providers all over the US, Canada and beyond?
+High quality materials that are being used by organizations and institutions all over the North America, Europe, Australia, and beyond?

 A way to make your organization stand out in the crowded international education market while supporting students’ mental health?

 The Study Abroad Re-entry Toolkit is just what you need!

 Returning home after studying, interning or working abroad is often THE HARDEST part of a students’ international experience.
 And it’s one that most returnees end up muddling through alone.
 What a missed opportunity for both returnees and educators!